alunny/cordova-plugin-spec/README.md

 Tools should identify the framework through the `src` attribute and attempt to add the framework to the Cordova project, in the correct fashion for a given platform.

+## Variables

+In certain cases, a plugin may need to make configuration changes dependent on the target application.
+For example, to register for C2DM on Android, an app with package id `com.alunny.message` would need a permission like:

+    <uses-permission
+    android:name="com.alunny.message.permission.C2D_MESSAGE"/>

+In cases like this (where the content inserted from the `plugin.xml` file is not known ahead of time), variables can be indicated by a dollar-sign and a series of capital letters, digits and underscores.
+For the above example, the `plugin.xml` file would include this tag:

+    <uses-permission
+    android:name="$PACKAGE_NAME.permission.C2D_MESSAGE"/>

+Tools using this specification should replace variable references with the correct value, if specified, or the empty string otherwise.
+The value of the variable reference may be detected (in this case, from the `AndroidManifest.xml` file, or specified by the user of the tool; the exact process is dependent on the particular tool.

+Certain variable names should be reserved - these are listed below.

+### $PACKAGE_NAME

+The reverse-domain style unique identifier for the package - corresponding to the `CFBundleIdentifier` on iOS or the `package` attribute of the top-level `manifest` element in an `AndroidManifest.xml` file.

 ## Authors